dragonwocky/documentative/README.md

 #### build

-1. the output directory is emptied or created.
+1. the output directory is created if it does not already exist.
-2. all markdown files included in the nav are output.
+2. all assets (non-`.md`) files are copied across as they are.
-3. all assets (non-`.md`) files are copied across as they are
+3. all markdown files included in the nav are output.
 4. documentative resource files are copied across: `scrollnav.js`, `styles.css` and (only if no icon has been specified in the build/serve options) `documentative.ico`.